ChangeGamers/ngx-virtual-scroller/README.md

 # ngx-virtual-scroller

+NOTE: This is a modified version of the original package [ngx-virtual-scroller](https://github.com/rintoj/ngx-virtual-scroller)

 Virtual Scroll displays a virtual, "infinite" list.
 Supports horizontal/vertical, variable heights, & multi-column.

 ## Renamed from angular2-virtual-scroll to ngx-virtual-scroller.
 Please update your package.json